EU struggles to unlock borders hit by coronavirus curbs

 "Responses to COVID-19 should not aggravate economic and social distress by cutting off much-needed transport links.
 It is imperative that we keep the economy going," it said.

-At the Jedrzychowice crossing between Poland and Germany, some travellers have been stranded for 17 hours or longer in recent days without water or access to portable toilets.
-Trucks and passenger cars have snaked for dozens of kilometres on both sides of the frontier.
+At the Jedrzychowice crossing between Poland and Germany, some travelers have been stranded for 17 hours or longer in recent days without water or access to portable toilets.
+Trucks and passenger cars have snaked for dozens of kilometers on both sides of the frontier.

 Polish Prime Minister Mateusz Morawiecki came under fire from his EU peers on Tuesday for not letting citizens of the three Baltic states cross on their way home from western Europe in a breach of EU law.